TryGhost/node-sqlite3/README.md

     python=/usr/bin/python2

+## Custom file header (magic)

+The default sqlite file header is "SQLite format 3".
+You can specify a different magic, though this will make standard tools and libraries unable to work with your files.

+    npm install --build-from-source --sqlite_magic="MyCustomMagic15"

+Note that the magic *must* be exactly 15 characters long (16 bytes including null terminator).

 ## Building for node-webkit

 Because of ABI differences, `sqlite3` must be built in a custom to be used with [node-webkit](https://github.com/rogerwang/node-webkit).